Qcza/qCMS/README.md

 # qCMS
+Easy to install and configure, basic CMS.
+Great for quick prototyping or as a starter for further develop.

-quickCMS based on MEAN with Angular2.
+CMS works on MEAN stack with use of Angular 2.

 ##Installation##
 Run packages installation